digitalutsc/islandora_riprap/docs/dsu_islandora_riprap.md

 1. Git clone the module repo
 1. Enable the module through the extend menu
 1. Go to Drupal's "Configuration" menu.
-   1. In the "Islandora" section, click on the "Fixity auditing" link.
+   1. In the "System" section, click on the "Fixity auditing" link.
    1. Adjust your config options.
    1. For local mode, set the following:
        - *Absolute Path to Riprap Installation Dir*: /var/www/drupalvm/riprap